 Have a big kid at home?
 Me too!
-This Kindergarten shape build is a great activity to explore shapes and have some fun!
+This Kindergarten shape build is a hands-on activity to explore shapes and have fun.
+No need to walk in circles with kids at home.
+Save this idea for your next rainy or summer day at home with kids.

 How do you explain shapes in Kindergarten?

-The best way to explain shapes to your kindergartener is by:
+The best way to explain shapes to your kindergartener is by inviting them into your everyday conversations.
+Some ways to explore shapes are:

-You can find so many shapes examples in your home for your child to begin exploring!
-Just take a walk around and you will be surprised how many turn up.
+You can find many shapes examples in your home for your child to explore!
+Just take a walk around, and you will be surprised how many turn up.

 This shape activity includes 2D and 3D shapes.